Compiling for Android¶

 Adding support for x86 devices¶

-If you also want to include support for x86 devices, run the scons command
+If you also want to include support for x86 and x86-64 devices, run the SCons

 Using the export templates¶

-As export templates for Android, Godot needs release and debug APKs that were compiled against the same version/commit as the editor.
-If you are using official binaries for the editor, make sure to install the matching export templates, or to build your own from the same version.
+Godot needs release and debug APKs that were compiled against the same version/commit as the editor.
+If you are using official binaries for the editor, make sure to install the matching export templates, or build your own from the same version.

 When exporting your game, Godot opens the APK, changes a few things inside and adds your files.